Navaneeth-Git/oopsie/README.md

 ## Team Contributions

-Navaneeth Nandakumar: Developed typo generation logic and interface.
+-[Navaneeth Nandakumar]: [Developed typo generation logic and interface.]
-Arfan: Designed UI and refined CSS for better usability.
+-[Arfan: Designed UI and refined CSS for better usability.]

 ---
 Made with ❤️ at TinkerHub Useless Projects by Arfan & Navaneeth